A SUSY SU(6) GUT model with Pseudo-Goldstone Higgs Doublets: Abstract

 \section{Abstract}

-We present a novel way of realizing the pseudo-Nambu-Goldstone boson mechanism for the doublet-triplet splitting in supersymmetric grand unified theories.
+We present a novel way of realizing the pseudo-Nambu-Goldstone boson mechanism at all orders in perturbation theory, for the doublet-triplet splitting in supersymmetric grand unified theories.
 The global symmetries of the Higgs sector are attributed to a non-vectorlike Higgs content, which is consistent with unbroken supersymmetry in a scenario with flat extra dimensions and branes.
-We also show how in such a model one can naturally obtain a realistic pattern for the Standard Model fermion masses and mixings.
+We also show how in such a model one can naturally obtain a realistic pattern for the Standard Model fermion masses and mixings.\\ Presentamos un modelo que genera el mecanismo de pseudo-Nambu-Goldstone a todo orden en teor\'{i}a de perturbaciones para el problema de corrimiento de doblete-triplete en teor\'{\i}as supersim\'etricas de gran unificaci\'on.
+Las simetr\'{\i}as globales del sector de Higgs son atribu\'{\i}das al contenido no vectorial de Higgs, el cual es consistente con supersimetr\'{\i}a no rota en un escenario de dimensiones extra planas y branas.
+Adem\'as, mostramos como en este modelo uno puede obtener un patr\'on real\'{\i}stico de las masas y mezclas de fermiones del Modelo Est\'andar.

-\section{1.
-Introduction}
+\section{Introduction}